yggdrasil-network/yggdrasil-network.github.io/configuration.md

     - The MTU of the `tun`/`tap` interface.
     - Defaults to the maximum value supported on each platform, up to `65535` on Linux/macOS/Windows, `32767` on FreeBSD, `16384` on OpenBSD, `9000` on NetBSD, etc.
     - Yggdrasil automatically assists in Path MTU Discovery (PMTU) and will limit the MTU of a given connection between two hosts to the lower of the MTUs used by each endpoint.
 The operating system is made aware of these MTUs using ICMP.
+- `SessionFirewall`
+    - The session firewall lets you control the traffic sent to/from that node.
+It is useful if you want to act as a router without allowing access to your host, or if you only want to allow access from a specific set of nodes.
+    - Contains the following configuration options:
+    - `Enable`
+        - Disables or enables the session firewall.
+        - If enabled, the rules from the below options apply.
+If disabled, all traffic is allowed.
+    - `AllowFromDirect`
+        - Allows traffic from nodes that are direct peers.
+    - `AllowFromRemote`
+        - Allows traffic from nodes that are not direct peers.
+    - `AlwaysAllowOutbound`
+        - Allows traffic to a node only when outbound traffic is sent to that node.
+    - `WhitelistEncryptionPublicKeys`
+        - A list of node's `EncryptionPublicKey` keys that are always allowed to send traffic to this host.
+        - Takes priority over the above options, but is overridden by the blacklist below.
+    - `BlacklistEncryptionPublicKeys`
+        - A list of node's `EncryptionPublicKey` keys that are never allowed to communicate with this node under any circumstances.
+        - Takes priority over all other options.

 # Use Cases